derinben/Vehicle-ReIDentification/README.md

-<h1> Improved Computer Vision-based Framework for Electronic Toll
+<h1> Improved Computer Vision-based Framework for Vehicle Re-id </h1>
-Collection </h1>

 This model proposes an automatic vehicle fingerprinting system that helps quick re-identification of adversarial vehicles.